 Olive oil, red or white wine, almond milk, and salt and pepper to taste.

-Simmer the vegetable stock along with the dried mushrooms .
+Step 1: Let's start by simmering the vegetable stock along with the dried mushrooms.

-Finely chop onion and garlic add into a large skillet, sautée with olive oil, or water if you prefer not to use oil.
-Add the freshly chopped sage and rosemary.
+Step 2: Finely chop onion and garlic and add into a large skillet; sautée with olive oil, or water if you prefer not to use oil.
+Add the freshly chopped sage and rosemary; then add the cornstarch and coat all the ingredients.

-Transfer to a blender and process the mixture until it is creamy.
+Step 4: Transfer to a blender or use an immersion blender and process the mixture until it is creamy.

 Enjoy this rich and savory vegan mushroom gravy recipe, served hot spooned over vegan meatloaf, mashed potatoes, or holiday nut roast.
 I promise it will be absolutely delicious, and even meat-eaters will devour it.

-This is the best mushroom gravy because it holds up a lot of umami flavor needed for a good gravy recipe.
+This mushroom gravy is great because it holds up a lot of umami flavor needed for a good gravy recipe.
 Umami tends to be more prominent in non-vegan foods.

 It is determined by the color of the stock/veggie broth you use.
 Brown bread = lovely brown stew.
 Adding red wine can also play a role.